-According to Homer’s famous rendition of the Trojan War story, the victorious Greek coalition splintered not long after successfully capturing Ilium, with some sailing immediately home and others loitering to offer sacrificial thanks to the gods.
+According to Homer’s famous rendition of the Trojan War story, the victorious Greek coalition split up not long after successfully completing their campaign, with some sailing immediately home and others loitering to offer sacrificial thanks to the gods.
 Menelaus, the king of Sparta, and his recently freed wife, Helen, were on board one of the ships that left early.
 Their decision not to offer thanks, however, was said to have caused great annoyance among the gods.
 As a result, although Menelaus briskly left Troy to return home quickly, the gods sent him on a seven-year detour to the southeastern Mediterranean as punishment for his lack of respect.

 In a conversation from The Odyssey (book 4), Menelaus claims that he visited Cyprus, Phoenicia, Sidon, Arabia, Libya and Egypt during those seven years.
 The last of these regions was where Menelaus experienced the most drama.
 On the one hand, he became stranded on the island of Pharos, where he wrestled with the mysterious wiseman/god, Proteus, otherwise known as The Old Man of the Sea.
 In addition to that odd encounter, he and Helen made some wealthy Egyptian friends who gave the Greek couple various luxurious gifts.
 From a certain Polybus in Egyptian Thebes, Menelaus was said to have received two silver baths, two cauldrons and ten talents of gold.
 Helen fared even better—not only did she receive an ornate gold-trimmed silver basket and a golden spindle from Polybus’ wife, Alcandre, but she also obtained an assortment of strange drugs and potions from another Egyptian woman named Polydamna.